 Mum of one Amanda said: "I was really hesitant to spend so much money on this device, but I can already tell that it's gonna be worth it.
 It only takes about 5 min a day and it's super easy to use.

 "And just as I suspected, my pelvic floor muscles are pretty weak.
 The Kegel Smart says I'm only at level 1, so I've got a lot of 'working out' to do, lol!
 We're planning to get pregnant soon and I'm glad I'll be able to be better prepared physically to carry my second child."

 Best natural pelvic floor exerciser

 If you're after a more natural solution, we love the Yoni Egg.
-It is made of 100% natural and genuine pink rose quartz.
-It's easy to insert and to remove, and users report that it is completely comfortable so you won't have any problems doing your exercises.
+It is made of 100 per cent natural and genuine pink rose quartz.
+It's easy to insert and remove, and users report that it is completely comfortable so you won't have any problems doing your exercises.

 Best electrotherapy pelvic floor exerciser